candycode/loco/README.md

 scriptable in a widespread scripting language such as ECMAScript/JavaScript.
-The current code is a stripped down, cleaned-up, partially rewritten version of a larger and much garbled project which also had some Lua, Python and Scheme bindings; the only part I'm planning to move into the new project is the GL/OSG graphics view and probably some OpenCL stuff;
+The current code is a stripped down, cleaned-up, partially rewritten version of a larger and much garbled project which also had some Lua, Python and Scheme bindings; the only additional part I'm planning to move into the new project is the GL/OSG graphics view and probably some OpenCL stuff;
-but I might make also available other pieces as brand new project, as I did with [QLua](/candycode/qlua).
+but I might make also available other pieces as brand new projects, as I did with [QLua](/candycode/qlua).